CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

-# Lab 10: Perform Data Analysis in Power BI Desktop
+# Lab 10: Perform analytics in Power BI

 ## Lab scenario
 In this lab you will create the **Sales Exploration** report.